qwang51/TSLA-Topics/README.md

 # TSLA-Topics

-This is a Shiny R App shows the topics learned by Latent Dirichlet Allocation over time
+This is a Shiny R App shows the topics about Tesla learned by Latent Dirichlet Allocation over time

 https://qianranw.shinyapps.io/topics/